An Anaesthetist’s Journey Into Aesthetic Medicine

 What are your career plans now that you have graduated?

 I currently work full-time in aesthetics and I’m extending the portfolio of treatments that I offer.
 For the time being, I am focusing on honing my clinical skills and working with like-minded colleagues.
 Throughout my working life, I have been involved in education and training and in time, with more experience, I plan to be involved in teaching future practitioners and helping to promote patient safety in aesthetics.

-Dr Amanda Penny, Clinical Mentor
+Dr Amanda Penny, Former Clinical Trainer with Harley Academy

 An experienced anaesthetist and entrepreneur, Dr Penny is a member of both the British College of Aesthetic Medicine and Joint Council of Cosmetic Practitioners.
 Her teaching combines high standards of cosmetic care with an entrepreneurial approach.